Creating and Using Your Own Alphabet Worksheets and Posters (samples here)

 The best source of pictures is your own clip art, though many excellent pictures are available online.
 Google images and Microsoft Design Gallery Live are great sources for images but they can prove expensive as it often takes time to find that special picture.
 Be concerned about the format of your pictures; in general I work with Windows metafiles and bitmaps, as they are compatible with many software programs.
 Keep all your pictures and folders in the same place and try not to move them around too much otherwise your graphics program may not be able to find your pictures.
 Leave a shortcut on your desktop so you can check out things quickly.
 Rename your pictures when you store them because many pictures have numerical or other unsuitable names.
 For ease of access keep your color images in separate folders to your black and white.

 Begin your posters by inserting pictures and roughly positioning them; use the layer facility, in your software, for best results.
 Select a font and size it, then open a text box under each picture.
 Experiment with different fonts and sizes; the important thing to remember is that your students will be reading these words.
 When you are finished slightly reposition your pictures and text boxes.
 Suitable fonts for posters are: Comic Sans, Little Hand and Jarman and suitable fonts for worksheets are: Jardotty, Print Clearly Dashed and Learning Curve Dashed; Color Font and Cookie Hollow are suitable for the title.
 You can search for these fonts on the Internet and usually download them freely.
 Save your work regularly and give it a suitable name, to avoid losing your poster in the event of a computer crash.
 Before printing always preview so as not to waste ink and paper.
 When changing the size of your print, for example from A4 to B5, you may have to reposition your pictures and text boxes, and perhaps changed the size of your text.
 To reduce the costs of printing consider using ink jet refills and perhaps set your income volume to its lowest level.
+Let me tell you about my own "coloring worksheets".
+The title of each worksheet, being the appropriate upper and lower case letter, uses a hollow or outline font for coloring.
+Each picture is in black and white and is accompanied by its word.
+The words are printed in a handwriting or tracing font.
+Each worksheet has five pictures that begin with the initial target sound, apart from Xx, which uses a medial or final sound.
+All of the words with the exception of "elephant" are considered phonically regular.
+Most of the words are nouns, and there are a few created words, verbs and adjectives.
+Here is an example using the letter Aa the vocabulary is: abacus, ant, anthill, album and asparagus. |

 If you have the room, have a permanent display of your alphabet posters in the classroom.
 The students can use these to extend their vocabulary and check their spellings but not to copy from.
 A popular game you can play with these posters is "Word Rush".
 There are a number of variations but in this version lay your alphabet cards face up on the table or floor.
 The students choose a card, find the poster, read and remember as many words as possible.
 Then they take the card to the teacher (sometimes student), recite as many words as possible and receive a chip or point for each word before proceeding on to the next card.